Best mountain bike wheels 2023 – the lightest cross-country options to the strongest downhill MTB wheels

 Not for narrow tires

 These custom carbon gravel and XC wheels are hand-built in Yorkshire, England.
-Weighing just 1,350g for the pair, the Just Riding Along Monitor is incredibly lightweight yet surprisingly robust.
-Since they're a custom build, you can choose to have them exactly how you want, with a tougher bikepacking version also available.
+Weighing just 1,350g for the pair, the Just Riding Along Monitors are incredibly lightweight yet surprisingly robust.
+Since they're a custom build, you can choose to have them exactly how you want them, with custom color and configuration options giving a truly personalized artisan wheelset.

-Whatever you opt for, the super low weight of these wheels will give your ride an instant boost in acceleration, while the freehub's fast engagement helps pedal strokes feel responsive.
-After several months of punishing them off-road, exposing them to cobbles, mud and grit, they held up exceptionally well and we've had no issues.
+Whatever you opt for, Guy noted that the super low weight of these wheels will give your ride an instant boost in acceleration, while the freehub's fast engagement helps pedal strokes feel responsive.
+Guy also added that after several months of punishing them off-road, exposing them to cobbles, mud, and grit, they held up exceptionally well and he had no issues.

 To find out more about why the Just Riding Along Monitor is one of our favorite XC and gravel wheels, be sure to check out the full review.